 Today, we'll make our way down the Dead Sea coastline, after we pass some salt flats at the southern end of the Dead Sea, we head up through the mountains towards Petra, stopping for a short hike in the beautiful scenery and hills of the Dana Biosphere Reserve along the way.
 This is Jordan's largest nature reserve, and there are great views of the valleys and hills on the various trails around the restored Dana village.
 Spring is a particularly lovely time to visit with the terrain surprisingly green and full of flowers.

-We'll stop at a village and take a walk before continuing to the imposing crusader castle at Shobak, finally arriving at Petra late in the evening.
+We'll stop for lunch in the village and take a walk before continuing to the imposing crusader castle at Shobak, finally arriving at Petra late in the evening.

 You have the option for a spectacular and atmospheric introduction to Petra tonight, with the Petra by Night tour.
 Here you walk through the Siq to the Treasury, the whole way being atmospherically lit up by thousands of candles.